Article

 An illustration with a boy holding a ball looking into colorful swirls, dots, and patterns

-CVI is an impairment in the brain’s ability to convert the raw data from the eye into a reliable, meaningful image of the world that can be interpreted and acted upon.
+With CVI, the brain has difficulty converting the raw data from the eye into a reliable, meaningful image of the world that can be interpreted and acted upon.

 Matt Tietjen, CTVI and leader in the field